reposense/RepoSense/docs/user_guide.md

 - total contribution bar

 #### Ramp Chart
-To illustrate frequency and amount of contribution in the same graph, and also allow easy comparison between each entry, we implemented a new type of visualization.
+To illustrate frequency and amount of contribution in the same graph, and to allow easy comparison between each entry, we implemented a new type of visualization.
 This is referred as the `Ramp Charts`.

 Below are a few examples: